Ant-Man and the Wasp: Plot

 Two years after Scott Lang was placed under house arrest due to his involvement with the Avengers, in violation of the Sokovia Accords, Hank Pym and his daughter Hope van Dyne briefly manage to open a tunnel to the Quantum Realm.
 They believe Pym's wife Janet van Dyne might be trapped there after shrinking to sub-atomic levels in 1987.
 When he had previously visited the Quantum Realm, Lang had unknowingly become quantumly entangled with Janet, and now he receives an apparent message from her.

 With only days left of house arrest, Lang contacts Pym about Janet, despite the strained relationship they have because of Lang's actions with the Avengers.
 Hope and Pym kidnap Lang, leaving a large ant with Lang's ankle-monitor on as a decoy so as not to arouse the suspicions of FBI agent Jimmy Woo.
 Believing the message from Janet is confirmation that she is alive, the trio work to build a stable quantum tunnel so they can take a vehicle to the Quantum Realm and retrieve her.
 They arrange to buy a part needed for the tunnel from black-market dealer Sonny Burch, but Burch realizes the potential profit to be made from Pym's research and double-crosses them.
 Donning the Wasp outfit, Hope fights off Burch and his men until she is attacked by a quantumly unstable masked woman.
-Lang tries to help fight off this "ghost", but the woman escapes with Pym's lab, which has been shrunk down to the size of a suitcase.
+Lang tries to help fight off the "ghost", but the woman escapes with Pym's lab, which has been shrunk down to the size of a suitcase.

 Pym reluctantly takes Hope and Lang to visit his estranged former partner Bill Foster, who gives them a way to locate the lab.
-After they find it, the ghost captures the trio and reveals herself to be Ava Starr.
-Her father, Elihas, was another of Pym's former partners who died along with his wife during an experiment that caused her unstable state.
+After they find it, the "ghost" captures the trio and reveals herself to be Ava Starr.
+Her father, Elihas, was another of Pym's former partners.
+Elihas and his wife died during an experiment that caused Ava's unstable state.
 Foster enters and reveals that Ava is dying and in constant pain as a result of her condition.
 They plan to cure her using Janet's quantum energy.
 Believing that this will kill Janet, Pym refuses to help them and escapes with Hope, Lang, and the lab.